 Homelessness might not be the first application that comes to mind for blockchain, but it’s one of many uses cases organizations and municipalities have begun to explore as they seek cost savings, experimentation or to solve long standing intractable problems.
 How can blockchain technology help a person with few physical possessions and zero digital assets?
 A closer look into the problem shows that providing healthcare and social services to a city’s homeless population can benefit from a decentralized system that stitches together the identity of individuals who often lose documentation, shift places, and receive services in a variety of locations.

 How close is blockchain to making a difference across industries and situations?
-In his presentation on The Blockchain Scenario at Gartner Symposium/ITxpo 2018 in Orlando, FL, David Furlonger, Distinguished VP, Analyst at Gartner discussed the key elements for the evolution of blockchain.
 A true shift to the programmable economy will require today’s data and financial assets to become digital tokens and smart money over the next decade.

 Explore blockchain hype versus reality

 To understand the blockchain trajectory, it’s helpful to review the Hype Cycle for Blockchain Business, 2018.

 For all the hype and possibility of blockchain, the technology barely registers as a priority for CIOs.
 Furlonger noted that in the Gartner 2019 CIO survey, only 5% of CIOs rated blockchain as a game changer for their organizations, far below artificial intelligence, cloud, and data and analytics.
 Across all categories of CIO respondents (top, typical and trailing performers), 11% have deployed or will deploy blockchain in the next twelve months.